gdmosher/RDT5work/README.md

 ### Clone or download the template

-To facilitate use this theme as a template we have created a striped down configuration in the "gh-pages" branch. \\
+To facilitate use of this theme as a template we have created a striped down configuration in the "gh-pages" branch. \\
 To get your copy

 - Note: Keeping your repo in a Dropbox folder protects your files and makes them accessible from your other computers!